The website: www.asylumhelpuk.org is available in 15 different languages and also has audio briefings and printable documents

 If you receive welfare benefits or have a low income you can apply for housing benefit to help you pay your rent.

-If you cannot sign a new agreement for your current accommodation and have been given a notice to quit, Glasgow City Council can help you find alternative accommodation if you are roofless.
+If you cannot sign a new agreement for your current accommodation, Glasgow City Council can help you find alternative accommodation if you are roofless.

 There will be no restrictions on your movements within the United Kingdom; however, there is no guarantee that another local authority will give you priority need in terms of homelessness legislation.